-If you are called for jury or witness duty, the Institute will pay your normal earnings for up to five (5) business days within a twelve (12) month period.
-For jury service beyond five (5) business days, you will be granted an Extended Leave of Absence without pay for the remainder of your term of service (See Extended Leave of Absence policy on page 24).
+If you are called for jury or witness duty, the Institute will pay your normal earnings for up to five (5) business days within a twelve (12) month period for each jury duty occurance or court case.
+For jury service beyond five (5) business days, you will be granted an Extended Leave of Absence without pay for the remainder of your term of service (See Extended Leave of Absence policy).
 You may substitute Vacation time available, if you so desire.
-If you are excused or dismissed from jury or witness duty before the close of business hours, you are expected to return to work at that time.
-Please contact your supervisor promptly after receiving notification to appear, and present the subpoena or jury summons.
+Please contact your supervisor promptly after receiving notification to appear, and present the subpoena or jury summons to Human Resources.
 You should also notify your supervisor of your selection to serve on a jury as soon as possible.